bat-literature/bat-literature.github.io/index.md

 ## <a name="search"></a>BatLit Search

-There's many ways to search in BatLit.
+Users can search BatLit through a variety of methods.
 One way is to go to the [**BatLit References**](refs) page and use ctlr-f to find a citation.
-Another way is to use a more advanced search made available through the Zenodo API, with some  simple examples shown below.
+Another way is to search the [BatLit community hosted on Zenodo](https://zenodo.org/communities/batlit/), with some simple examples shown below.
+Alternatively, users can access the Zenodo-published version of BatLit through the Zenodo API from the command line.

 <form class="searchbox" action="https://zenodo.org/communities/batlit">
   <input type="search" id="name" name="q" placeholder="Search BatLit..." value="&quot;Rhinolophus sinicus&quot;"/>